 Scholarly Commons Citation

 Babcock, Hope M., "Democracy's Discontent in a Complex World: Can Avalanches, Sandpiles, and Finches Optimize Michael Sandel's Civic Republican Community?"
 (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1171.
+1171.